Kono Kono Beach Villas: Our full report

 The main reception consists of a small thatched building, with a simple red stone paved floor and authentic wooden furniture.
 It is set at the back of the property (furthest from the ocean) and leads out onto a concrete path which meanders 300 meters through the lush gardens, past all of the 24 villas to the main focal point at the front - the swimming pool, restaurant and pristine white beach.

 At 900m2 the main area is absolutely vast; it has a laminate wooden floor which gives the restaurant and bar area a modern feel, and its huge thatch roof provides welcome shade!
 It is perched up on top of a cliff, so guests can enjoy stunning views across Michamvi bay.
-In front of the bar is a brand new infinity pool which is as contemporary and chic as its surroundings.
+In front of the bar is a brand new infinity pool which is as contemporary and chic as its surroundings (take care when using the pool as there are no depth markings).
 From the white sun loungers to the marble bar surface - everything about the main area at Kono Kono is minimalist, modern, bright and stylish.

 The real attraction of Kono Kono has to be the enormous pristine white beach.
 In front of the swimming pool the white coral sand stretches out seemingly endlessly down to the blue waters of the Indian ocean.
 The area is not quite as tidal as much of the east coast, which means that the beach at Kono Kono is one of the only beaches in Zanzibar that is swimmable all day.
 There is also a volleyball net, and for those who want to keep out of the sun there are also sun loungers sporadically dotted along the beach underneath a number of small thatch huts and a cool beach bar which serves up cocktails and light lunches.